cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 You can also see how home prices have changed.
 The house I rent was purchased for $101,650 during the summer of 2001.
-Zillow estimages that it would sell for $314,300 (summer 2023).
+Zillow estimates that it would sell for $314,300 (summer 2023).
 But inflation only accounts for a price tag of $176,553.
 Thus the extra $137,747 or so is factor of other market forces.